 November 11 @ 1:00 pm – 3:00 pm

-Throughout 2020, our learners – and our organizations – have experienced trauma as a result of the Covid-19 pandemic.
+Throughout 2020 and 2021, our learners – and our organizations – have experienced trauma as a result of the Covid-19 pandemic.
 The challenges we continue to face can be overwhelming, but we cannot afford to spend an entire year in a holding pattern.
 A time of struggle and change can also be a time for progress.
 In the field of psychology, the concept of “Post-Traumatic Growth” proves that it’s possible to transform, to grow stronger, more driven, and more resilient, because of the trauma we face.
 At this online day of learning, co-facilitated by The Jewish Education Project and the Jewish Education Collaborative of Greater Atlanta, we will explore how the framework of Post-Traumatic Growth can help both learners and our institutions turn challenges into catalysts for more impactful Jewish learning.
 Through experiential and forward-thinking discussions, we will push ourselves and our organizations to identify the tools we need for reinvention.